privacybydesign/irma-documentation/yivi-docs/blog/2026-06-25-yivi-8-0-crypto-agility/index.md

 ---
-slug: 2026-yivi-7-14-crypto-agility
+slug: 2026-yivi-8-0-crypto-agility
-title: "Yivi 7.14: a foundation built for crypto agility"
+title: "Yivi 8.0: a foundation built for crypto agility"
 authors: [wouterensink]
 tags: [yivi, openid4vci, openid4vp, sdjwtvc, eudi]
 ---

 Last month we [announced end-to-end OpenID4VC support in private beta](/blog/2026-openid-full-support).
-With **Yivi 7.14.0** and **irmago 0.20.0** shipping at the end of May, those protocols reach production — and the foundation underneath them has finally caught up.
+With **Yivi 8.0** and **irmago 1.0** shipping at the end of June, those protocols reach production — and the foundation underneath them has finally caught up.

 This release is the structural moment Yivi stops being an IRMA wallet that speaks OpenID and becomes a credential-format-agnostic wallet that happens to also speak IRMA.
 It is the single biggest milestone in our transition toward a crypto-agile EUDI wallet.